The Aorta

 Aortic Arch

-The aortic arch is a continuation of the ascending aorta and begins at the level of the second sternocostal joint.
-It arches superiorly, posteriorly and to the left before moving inferiorly.
+The aortic arch is a continuation of the ascending aorta, beginning at the level of the second sternocostal.

-The aortic arch ends at the level of the T4 vertebra.
-The arch is still connected to the pulmonary trunk by the ligamentum arteriosum (remnant of the foetal ductus arteriosus).
+The aortic arch is connected to the pulmonary trunk by the ligamentum arteriosum, a fibrous remnant of the foetal ductus arteriosus.

 Branches

-• Brachiocephalic trunk: The first and largest branch that ascends laterally to split into the right common carotid and right subclavian arteries.
-These arteries supply the right side of the head and neck, and the right upper limb.
+• Brachiocephalic trunk – the first and largest branch, which divides into the right common carotid and right subclavian arteries supplying the right side of the head, neck, and upper limb.

 Fig 1.1 - Schematic of the aortic arch and major branches.

-Coarctation of the aorta refers to narrowing of the vessel, usually at the insertion of the ligamentum arteriosum (former ductus arteriosus).
-It is a congenital condition.
-The narrow vessel has an increased resistance to blood flow, which increases the after-load for the left ventricle – leading to left ventricular hypertrophy.
+Coarctation of the aorta refers to a congenital narrowing of the aortic lumen, most commonly occurring at the insertion of the ligamentum arteriosum (the former ductus arteriosus).
+The narrowing increases afterload on the left ventricle, resulting in left ventricular hypertrophy.

-Blood supply to the head, neck and upper limbs is not compromised as the vessels that supply them emerge proximal to the coarctation.
-However, blood supply to the rest of the body is reduced.
-This results in a weak, delayed femoral pulse which presents clinically as radio-femoral delay.
+Blood flow to the head, neck, and upper limbs is typically preserved, as their branches arise proximal to the constriction.
+However, perfusion to the lower body is reduced, producing a weak and delayed femoral pulse compared to the radial pulse — a finding known as radio-femoral delay.

 Thoracic Aorta